giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log/weekly-log-2023.md

 <!--
 TODO

-* Slide on test and clean code
+* Slide on test and clean code to summarize (including oopy)
-* Slide on Python unittesting
+* Slide on python unittesting
+* Slide on clean code for part 3 summary
+    * Check if sonarcloud is an option to work with

 FIX